Pacifica Spindrift Players Executive Board Bylaws

 4. 3rd Vice President: Finance

-5. 4th Vice President: Grants and Sponsorship
+5. 4th Vice President: Grants

-6. 5th Vice President: Patron Development
+6. 5th Vice President: Sponsorship/Patron Development

 7. Recording Secretary and Parliamentarian